Overview

 Other treatment options

 In addition to therapy and medication, other treatment options may be beneficial, such as clinical hypnosis.
-This treatment option aims to create a state of relaxation, focused attention, and increased suggestibility to help individuals explore thoughts, feelings, and memories associated with trauma that may not be easily accessible.
+This treatment option aims to create a state of relaxation, focused attention, and increased suggestibility to help individuals explore thoughts, feelings, and memories associated with trauma that may not be easily reachable.
 However, it may be helpful to note that hypnotherapy is a controversial treatment option and should only be pursued under the guidance of a professional.

 Self-care